syccxdr/syccxdr/README.md

 - 🔭 I’m currently working on the MLOps platform🤔.

-- 🤖  I’m currently interested about MLSys and LLM inference.
+- 🤖  I’m currently interested in MLSys and LLM inference.

 - 👨‍🎓 CS Master at HKU. 💻